Christopher Houck, PhD, (Director) oversees the CCPSP.

 All candidates for admission are held to the onboarding requirements of the hospital in which they will be employed.

-All candidates for admission who are clinical/counseling/school psychologists are also required to purchase their own Professional Liability (Malpractice) Insurance for Pre-Licensed Psychologists.
-A copy of the fellow's policy will be kept on file.
+All candidates for admission who are clinical/counseling/school psychologists are also strongly encouraged to purchase their own liability insurance (Professional Liability (Malpractice) Insurance for Pre-Licensed Psychologist) while on fellowship.
+Future employers may request that you supply proof of insurance while you were in training.

 At this time, the State of Rhode Island mandates that all healthcare providers and healthcare workers have received a complete series of COVID-19 vaccine (one dose of Johnson & Johnson, two doses of Pfizer or Moderna).
 The sole exemption in the regulation is a medical exemption.
 For more information, please visit the Rhode Island Department of Health, COVID-19 Information website.